 This bible verse is often misinterpreted.
-When reading it, at simple view, it may seem to some like Paul is saying division among Christian denominations is carnal.
+When reading it, at simple view, it may seem to some that Paul is saying division among Christian denominations is carnal.
 Some go as far as to accuse their brethren of being carnal just because they expose false doctrines or false teachers, not realizing they are the ones acting in a carnal way.
 Others even say that Peter (Cephas) is the founder of the Catholic church & for that reason we should accept this denomination as part of the body, otherwise it would mean we are carnal or divisive.

 But Peter was not the founder of the Catholic Church, nor the first pope nor the rock.
 He was named pope by the Vatican hundreds of years after the apostle Peter had passed away.
 Moreover the Catholic church doesn’t teach the same doctrine that the apostle Peter taught. . .but this is another topic for another time.
 Let us study a little more about the bible verse above.

 We cannot emphasize enough how important is to study & read the bible in context, taking verses out of context causes confusion & division among believers, it does much harm to the gospel & to the body of Christ.
 Taking verses out of context means we are not rightly dividing the Word of truth (2 Tim.2:15), it shows we need to study the bible more deeply (specially before becoming teachers of the Word), it also may indicate spiritual immaturity.

 It is normal for young believers to be carnal or fleshly.
 Spiritual maturity doesn’t happen over night, it requires time, it requires submitting to the Holy Spirit and knowledge of the Word of God.
 However Paul’s admonition reveals that he felt the believers at Corinth should have grown but they had failed to do so, they were still walking in the flesh.